Yo1L/kubernetes/MyApp/Digital-Ocean.md

 kubetctl exec -it database-mysql-xxxxxx -- mysql -p
 ```

-### Setup for Gitlab
+### Private Docker Registy Secret for Gitlab-Runner

-#### GitLab CI temporary token
+#### Dynamic GitLab CI secret token
-Each pipeline create a secret with the temporary token to deploy.
+Each pipeline create a secret with the temporary token to deploy so a good way is to create a secret on the fly and references it in your imagePullSecrets.

-#### Docker Private Registry Secret: myteam-gitlab
+#### Static GitLab CI secret token
-We need to store the credentials of gitlab in our cluster, the secret will be labeled "myteam-gitlab" and can be used by any project.
+If you need to store the credentials of gitlab in our cluster, the secret will be labeled "myteam-gitlab" and can be used by any project.

 We only need to create it a the very first initialization of the cluster (only the first time), so check whether this secret is not already set:
 ```